Awesome Web Designer Job Description Template

 ✅ Create a paid test project

 Test project, unlike spec work, are a great idea.
 You get to test-drive working together in a real way.
 Things like personality, style, and communication are a big factor in successfully working together — so bite a tiny piece of the project off together before you do the whole thing.
 You can even give the same test project to multiple candidates and compare the results.
+If that’s something you want to do, include it in your web designer job description.

 ✅ Allow for questions and conversations